 While doing my weekly grocery shopping, I happened to glance at the magazines by the checkout counter.
 According to their expertise, to prepare for bikini season, I should be eating 1,200 calories, less than 150 grams of carbs, drinking a green smoothie every morning for breakfast, cutting out all added sugars and increasing my cardio to 45-60 minutes 4-5 days a week.
 But it's okay, because I can have unlimited amounts of freshly juiced veggies, green tea and raw green leafy vegetables and their plan generously leaves room for a small square of stevia sweetened dark chocolate every night!

 I get that many women want to lose weight or tone up before showing their body in an outfit that covers little more than underwear.
-I think that's totally normal, and even okay.
+I think that's totally normal, given the pressures we all face.
 The problem with the "bikini body" lies in the unsustainable approaches marketed by women's magazines, gyms and the diet industry to achieve a professionally made-up, artificially lit, photoshopped and generally unattainable image.
+And the idea that you have to look a certain way to wear a bikini.

 According the the marketing geniuses behind the bikini body, the short term benefit of a toned midsection is worth taking extreme measures that have a negative, long term effect on your health.
 The bikini body sells magazines, books, and gym memberships.
 It drives us into a seasonal case of insanity, when we talk ourselves into thinking things like juice cleanses, low calorie diets, and those awful meal replacement shakes are "not that bad."